Written by Hazel Secco, CFP®, CDFA®

 Assessing Your Current Financial Health

-Think of your financial health check as your money’s annual physical.
-Here’s what needs examining:
+Think of this as your money’s annual physical.
+Here’s what to review:

-- Your emergency fund (or plans to build one)
+- Your emergency fund—or your plan to build one

 Creating a Retirement Budget Blueprint

-- Consider future care needs (because planning ahead brings more confidence)
+- Consider future care needs to avoid surprises later

 Setting Clear Financial Milestones